brntsllvn/brntsllvn.github.io/_posts/2018-10-27-rust-lifetimes-by-example.md

 ## Rust's Borrow Checker

 Rust's _borrow checker_ is the part of the Rust compiler that identifies UaF and other common memory management bugs.
-In the case of functions, it examines the signature first.
+In the case of functions, it examines the signature first, which I deduced by typing the following into my editor.

 ```rust
 fn f() -> &i32 {